AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 * zTable: A table containing matrices that was produced by each neuron.

-### backwardPropagate()
+### update()

 ```
-NeuralNetwork:backwardPropagate(lossMatrix: Matrix, clearTables: boolean): []
+NeuralNetwork:update(lossMatrix: Matrix, clearAllArrays: boolean): []
 ```

 ### Parameters:

 * lossMatrix: Matrix containing the loss.

-* clearTables: Set whether or not to clear forward propagation table and z table is stored in the model after backpropagation is done.
+* clearAllArrays: Set whether or not to clear forward propagation array and z array is stored in the model after backpropagation is done.

 ### Returns: